SaaS Compliance: A Quick Guide for SaaS Buyers

 Our objective is for you to be aware of the necessary compliance certifications that vendors must have when signing a contract with vendors.

-Typically, the security and legal teams in an organization stay on top of these compliance standards and ensure that the SaaS vendors or yourself (your products) adhere to the relevant rules based on where they operate and the type of their data.
+Typically, the security and legal teams in an organization stay on top of these compliance standards and ensure that the SaaS vendors or you (your products) adhere to the relevant rules based on where they operate and the type of data.

 You could also check out our SaaS agreement checklist to ace your contract negotiations.